D'erlanger: Formation to disbandment: 1983–1990

-D'erlanger was formed in December 1983 by Cipher and Seela on guitar and bass respectively.
-Vocalist Kaoru and drummer Shi-Do, from the same high school, soon joined to complete the line-up.
-They had their first performance in May 1984 at the Osaka Bourbon House, when Cipher was just sixteen years old.
-In August 1984, Kaoru left the band and was replaced by Dizzy.
+D'erlanger was formed in Kyoto Prefecture in December 1983 by guitarist Ichiro "Cipher" Takigawa and bassist Tomohiro "Seela" Nakao.
+The two were introduced by vocalist Kaoru Miyahira, Seela's high school classmate, and drummer Tadashi "Shi-Do" Uno completed the first line-up.
+They gave their first performance at the Osaka Bourbon House in May 1984, when Cipher was just sixteen years old.
+Suon Lemon of J-Rock Magazine proposes that, because that was an event organized by a music store, their first official concert actually took place at the same venue in June.
+In August 1984, Kaoru was replaced on vocals by Yoshifumi "Dizzy" Fukui.

-They released 3 demo tapes by 1985, "Tonight", "The Birth of Splendid Beast!!" and "Blue".
-On October 26, 1986 they participated in an event at Meguro Rokumeikan, called The New Power Metal Audition.
-Which was organized by Mandrake Root Records to celebrate the first anniversary of the independent label.
-D'erlanger won the contest and the label released their single "Girl" on February 20, 1987, it was limited to 3000 copies.
-They also appeared on the live omnibus album Hungry Days, with the song "Like a Beast".
-They then distributed another demo tape for free on February 22, it contained only "Sadistic Emotion".
+D'erlanger then began to actively perform live and released three demo tapes by 1985; "Tonight", "The Birth of Splendid Beast!!" and "Blue".
+They also formed their official fan club, Kids Blue.
+On October 26, 1986, they participated in the New Power Metal Audition event at Meguro Rock-May-Kan, which was organized by the Mandrake Root independent record label to celebrate its first anniversary.
+D'erlanger won the contest and the label released their single "Girl" on February 20, 1987.
+Initially planned for a pressing of 1,000 copies, it was increased to 3,000 due to demand.
+They also appear on Mandrake's March 1987 omnibus album Hungry Days, which was recorded live at the New Power Metal Audition event, performing their song "Like a Beast".
+The band then distributed another demo tape for free on February 22, it contained only "Sadistic Emotion".

-On August 1, 1987, D'erlanger had their first one-man concert at Meguro Rokumeikan.
-Soon after Shi-Do decided to leave the band, he was replaced by Tetsu, who was a roadie for 44Magnum alongside Cipher, in October.
-Dizzy then left the band in June 1988 and Kyo, who had previously played with Tetsu in the short-lived Dead Wire and in Saver Tiger, became their new vocalist on July 1.
+On August 1, 1987, D'erlanger had their first one-man concert at Meguro Rock-May-Kan.
+In October, Shi-Do decided to leave the band, he was replaced by Mephistopheles drummer Tetsu, who was a roadie for 44Magnum alongside Cipher, in October.
+Unhappy with Cipher taking the band's music in a new direction, Dizzy left D'erlanger in June 1988.
+Kyo, whom Tetsu had previously played with in Saver Tiger, became their new vocalist on July 1, completing the band's classic lineup.
 In addition to Cipher and Tetsu's connection to 44Magnum, Kyo was also influenced by them and their lead singer Paul.
+Their first show with Kyo was at Osaka Bourbon House on July 22, 1988.
+In November, the band went on their Sadistical Punk Tour.